natebrunelle/cs4102_su20/markdown/index.md

 Platform                    Purpose
 -------------------------   ----------------------------------------------
-This Website                Repository of course information including: Syllabus, schedule, file hosting, readings, assignment writeups, etc.
+This Website                Central repository of course information and content including: Syllabus, schedule, file hosting, readings, assignment writeups, etc.
 Collab                      Linking to all of the other tools, lecture recordings Piazza                      Course content and policy questions Discord                     Online office hours, informal interactions, homework collaboration